 Travel Reimbursement (Procedure 5.0550)

-To provide a procedure for reimbursement to employees, Board members, students and other authorized persons for travel expenses.
+To provide a procedure for reimbursement of travel expenses to employees, Board members, students and other authorized persons.

-- Authorizations/approvals: All travel, with the exception of daily incidental travel, must be authorized and approved in advance by the department budget manager or divisional vice president.
-All out-of-country travel requires prior approval of the President and the Board of Trustees.
-Daily incidental travel requires department budget manager approval prior to reimbursement.
-A person who is to be reimbursed for travel expenses by an agency other than the College is not authorized for reimbursement by the College.
+- All travel, with the exception of daily incidental travel, must be authorized and approved in advance by the department budget manager or divisional vice president.
+A person who is to be reimbursed for travel expenses by an agency other than the College is not authorized for reimbursement for those same expenses by the College.

 - Official Headquarters: The Official Headquarters is defined as the place or office provided by the College to which the employee is regularly assigned and to which he/she returns upon completion of special assignments.
 For the purpose of requesting travel expenses, the beginning point of travel is the official headquarters of the employee.
 Personnel who are assigned duties for the convenience of the College at two or more sites may be reimbursed for travel between the sites in accordance with official mileage charts.
 If travel is required to attend a temporary duty assignment before or after employee's normal duty hours, travel may begin at home.